Noriyoshi Ohrai’s Greco-Roman Baddies In Space

 Galla Placidia

-(392-450 AD); Daughter of Emperor Theodosius I; mother, tutor, and advisor to Emperor Valentinian III.
-Last Augusta of the Western Roman Empire.
+(392-450 AD); Daughter of Emperor Theodosius I; mother, tutor, and advisor to Emperor Valentinian III and last Augusta of the Western Roman Empire.

-Zosimus writes that she was in Rome while it was under siege by the Visigoths under Alaric I from 408 to 410.
+Pope Zosimus writes that she was in Rome while it was under siege by the Visigoths under Alaric I from 408 to 410.
 Before the fall, Placidia was captured by Alaric and carried off to the Visigothic Kingdom in Spain.
-Atawulf, successor to Alaric, entered an alliance with Honorius of Ravenna, Placidia’s brother, and campaigned against rival western Roman emperors Jovinus and Sebastinus on his behalf, defeating both in 413.
+Atawulf, successor to Alaric, entered an alliance with Honorius of Ravenna, Placidia’s brother, and campaigned against rival western Roman emperors Jovinus and Sebastinus on behalf of Honorius, defeating both in 413.

 After this, Honorius consented to the marriage of Atawulf and Galla Placidia.
 In the year they were married they had one son, who died the same year as his father.
 Atawulf was assassinated in his bath in 415 in vengeance for having defeated Sarus, a Germanic chieftain.

-In 417, Honorius forced Galla Placidia to marry Constantinius III, for whom she bore the future emperor Valentinian III.
+In 417, Honorius forced Galla Placidia to marry Constantinius III, with whom she bore future emperor Valentinian III.

 In 418, she intervened in a succession crisis which threatened to splinter the Roman church in the aftermath of the death of Pope Zosimus.
 Constantinus was declared Augustus and became co-ruler of the Western Empire alongside Honorius in 421.
 Because Honorius had been without wife or child, Placidia was declared Augusta.